contentful/integration-frontend-toolkit/README.md

 3. Each new component should be accompanied by a stories. file.
 4. Keep in mind the various iterations of a component i.e if it might be usuful to create a story for each iteration? and if the story is self-explantory to other developers?
 Sometimes it is useful to add details, actions, decorators to describe the story and component.

+## In progress improvements:
+1. Automating the build process so there is no need for the build file to be manually contributed as part of the PR.
+2. Adjusting Chromatic approval process per team feedback and use.
+How do we want to compare diffs, and visual changes, and how do we want this to reflect within the PR build and approval process?
+3. There is a known issue with the import of the LineChart component.
+It is not importing correctly within the apps repository, whereas other components are.
+Thinking it may be a dependency issue.

 ## Storybook

 [Documentation](https://storybook.js.org/docs/react/get-started/why-storybook)